-The Kuhl Splash Roll Up Pant is made of 68% Cotton, 29% Nylon, and 3% Spandex.
+The Splash Roll Up Pant is made of 68% Cotton, 29% Nylon, and 3% Spandex.
 They have a relaxed fit that tends to run small (we had to size up in this model otherwise the waistbelt snap kept popping open — yikes!), and are available in three inseam lengths (Short 30", Regular 32" and Tall 34") for all sizes (2-16).
 The legs roll up to a 24" inseam (on the Regular size) with a snap to secure them.
-There is a dazzling array of colors available, including Carbon, Seaport, Sage, Black, Breen, Khaki, Indigo, Camel, Mountain Jade, and Vino.

 Comfort & Mobility

-As for mobility, the spandex adds a touch of stretch, and these pants worked well when climbing or bouldering, though we liked the Prana Halle better for that application as those are stretchier and somewhat lighter.
-This model does have articulated knees though, which will help you high step or heel hook with ease.
+As for mobility, the spandex adds a touch of stretch, and these pants work well when climbing or bouldering, though we liked the Prana Halle better for that application as those are stretchier and somewhat lighter.
+This model does have articulated knees though, which will help you high step or heel hook better.

 These pants have two length options: full-length and a crop that is secured by buttons.
-This makes the pants less versatile than the zip-off options in this review, and the lack of water resistance also impedes their versatility, as we would only wear this pair on a bluebird day with no chance of rain.
-If you need something that offers you more wear options, then the Marmot Lobo's Convertible Pant or the The North Face Paramount 2.0 Convertible Pant - Women's are a better choice.
+This makes them a little less versatile than the zip-off options in this review, and the lack of water resistance also impedes their versatility, as we would only wear this pair on a bluebird day with no chance of rain.
+If you need something that offers you more wear options, then the Marmot Lobo's Convertible Pant or The North Face Paramount 2.0 Convertible Pant are a better choice.

 Durability is where these pants excel.
 The thicker fabric will hold up to more butt scootches than a thinner pant, and the smooth material doesn't snag on spiky plants or pill easily.
 In fact, we have a pair in our closet that is a few years old, and they still look brand new except for a little fading, which you might want to keep in mind when selecting from the array of colors available.
 (Our Black pair is now decidedly "Grey.")